 Quite a lot of film composers have fun when it comes to naming the tracks on their soundtrack albums.
 In PI Clint Mansell named some of his tracks after mathematical formulae with PI and his final track in "Black Swan" is called "A Swan Song (for Nina)".
 In "Sherlock Holmes" Hans Zimmer names his tracks after funny events or words used in the film, such as "Discombobulate", "He's Killed The Dog Again" amd "I Never Woke Up in Handcuffs Before".
 In "Iron Man 2" two of John Debney's tracks are called "Mayhem in Monaco" and even better "Jailhouse Talk", while Jerry Goldsmith's "Basic Instinct" has a track called "Blondage & Death".
 "Battlestar Sonatica" is one of Bear McCreary's tracks for the Battlestar Gallactica TV series, and he has given other tracks similar names.
 And we have already mentioned John Williams' track Scherzo for Motorcycle and Orchestra from "Indiana Jones and the Last Crusade".

 A rare use of thematic ideas comes from a kind of musical pun.
 A composer can use a word or concept which translates into music e.g. The Theme from Morse by Barrington Pheloung uses Morse Code, as does John Williams in the music for "E.T.
 The Extra-Terrestrial" when E.T. phones home (e.g. at 0:42).
-It has also been noted that the theme for Ron Goodwin's 633 Squadron is often played as six short notes followed by two longer notes which are triple the length of the shorter ones.
-It seems as though he may have found inspiration from the number in the title "633" but perhaps it is just coincidence!
+It has also been noted that the basis of the theme for Ron Goodwin's 633 Squadron consists of six short notes followed by two longer notes.
+Initially we wondered that this might just be coincidence, but it has now been confirmed that the title "633" really was the composers's inspiration for the rhythm!
 These pun examples are not exactly funny, but they are clever and surprising.